 Currently, blood glucose control in an ICU consists of the nurse drawing blood from the patient, measuring the blood glucose level on a bedside glucose meter, then either looking up a new intravenous insulin dose on a paper chart or typing the glucose level into a computer and having the computer give a new insulin dose.
 With the newly recommended insulin dose in hand, the nurse then goes back to the patient’s bedside and manually adjusts the rate of intravenous (IV) insulin on the IV pump.
 In order to maintain good blood glucose control, the nurse may have to repeat this process on an hourly basis.

-The Artificial Intelligence (AI) based Artificial Pancreas system developed by Ideal Medical Technologies is a closed loop system that acts autonomously and only requires 20 minutes of daily nursing time to manage, with most of this time spent on twice a day glucose sensor calibration and daily replacement of the IV insulin and glucose used by the AI based system.
+The Artificial Intelligence (AI) based Artificial Pancreas system developed by Ideal Medical Technologies is a closed loop system that acts autonomously and only requires 5 minutes of daily nursing time to manage, with most of this time spent on daily replacement of the IV insulin and glucose used by the AI based system.

 Effective glucose control will have the direct effect of improving patient outcomes and saving healthcare resources, and the indirect effect of allowing the nursing staff to spend more time on direct patient care which should serve to improve the overall quality of care and patient experience.